ringgarevanka/termux-setup/README.md

 - Pull requests with improvements or fixes
 - Documentation updates and clarifications

-## License

-This project is distributed under the MIT License.
-See the repository for complete license terms.
+## This repository doesn't have LICENSE, just please add credits to this repository.

 ---